DSIN-INSA-Strasbourg/Hermes/plugins/datasources/oracle/README.md

       your_source_name:
         type: oracle
         settings:
-          # MANDATORY : the database server DNS name or IP address
+          # MANDATORY: the database server DNS name or IP address
           server: dummy.example.com
-          # MANDATORY : the database connection port
+          # MANDATORY: the database connection port
           port: 1234
-          # MANDATORY : the database SID
+          # MANDATORY: the database SID
           sid: DUMMY
-          # MANDATORY : the database credentials to use
+          # MANDATORY: the database credentials to use
           login: HERMES_DUMMY
           password: "DuMmY_p4s5w0rD"
 ```

 ## Usage

 Specify a query.
-If you'd like to provide values from cache, you should provide them in a `vars` dict, and refer to them by specifying the column-prefixed `:` var key name in the query : this will automatically sanitize the query.
+If you'd like to provide values from cache, you should provide them in a `vars` dict, and refer to them by specifying the column-prefixed `:` var key name in the query: this will automatically sanitize the query.

 The example `vars` names are prefixed with `sanitized_` only for clarity, it's not a requirement.